seldonian-framework/Tutorials/_tutorials/new_model.md

 {% endhighlight javascript %}

 <p>
     Models are implemented as Python classes in the toolkit.
-There are two basic requirements for creating a new Seldonian model class:
+There are three basic requirements for creating a new Seldonian model class:
     <ol>
         <li>The class must inherit from the appropriate model base class: <code class="highlight">seldonian.models.RegressionModel</code> for regression-based models and <code class="highlight">seldonian.models.ClassificationModel</code> for classification-based models.
 The class must call the init method of the parent class in its own init method. </li>

         <li>The class must have a <code class="highlight">predict()</code> method in which it takes as input a weight vector, <code class="highlight">theta</code>, and a feature matrix, <code class="highlight">X</code>, and outputs the predicted continuous-valued label (for regression) or the probabilities of the predicted classes (for classification) for each sample row in <code class="highlight">X</code>.
 For the special case of binary classification, the model should output the probability of predicting the positive class for each input sample.
 This method is often referred to as the "forward pass" for a neural network. </li>

+        <li>The <code class="highlight">predict()</code> method must be differentiable by <a href="https://github.com/HIPS/autograd">autograd</a>.
+Effectively, this means that <code class="highlight">predict()</code> must be implemented in pure Python or autograd's wrapped version of NumPy.
+There is a way to bypass this requirement to enable support for other Python libraries, which we briefly describe below.  </li>
     </ol>
-    The second requirement is why we do not use Scikit-learn's logistic regression model.
-Their model's <code class="highlight">predict()</code> method does not take the model weights as an input, but instead uses the model's internally set weights to do the prediction.
-Their model weights get set when the model is trained.
-There is not a way, as far as we are aware, to manually set the weights of the Scikit-learn model.
+The third requirement may seem overly restrictive.
+Autograd is the automatic differentiation engine we use in the toolkit, and it is what allows us to support custom-defined behavioral constraints.
+However, it has limited out-of-the-box support for non-native Python libraries.
+As stated above, it can be bypassed, but this must be done for each external library independently.
+We have added support for PyTorch models (see <a href="{{ "/tutorials/fair_loans_tutorial" | relative_url}}">Tutorial G: Creating your first Seldonian PyTorch model</a>), and we are in the process of adding support for scikit-learn and Tensorflow models.
+If you would like to request support for other external model libraries, please do so on the <a href="https://github.com/seldonian-toolkit/Engine/issues">Engine GitHub Issues page</a>.
 </p>
 <p>
-    Given these two requirements, the bulk of the work in creating a new Seldonian model class is typically in defining the <code class="highlight">predict()</code> method.
+    Our implementation will be done using NumPy, so requirement three will be met without any additional work.
+Given these three requirements, the bulk of the work in creating a new Seldonian model class is typically in defining the <code class="highlight">predict()</code> method.
 For logistic regression, there is a straightforward equation for predicting the probability of the positive class: $$\hat{Y}(\theta,X) = \sigma\left(\theta^{T}X\right) + b,$$ where $\hat{Y}$ are the predicted probabilities of the positive class, $\sigma(x) = \frac{1}{1+e^{-x}}$ is the sigmoid function, $\theta$ are the model weights, $X$ are the features, and $b$ is the intercept term (also called bias term).
 We now have everything we need to code up our new model class, which we will name <code class="highlight">MyBinaryLogisticRegressionModel</code>.
 </p>